vatnz-dev/sops/docs/aerodromes/Class-C/nzwn.md

 ## Airspace

 The Wellington CTR/C follows the lateral boundaries as shown below from `SFC` to `A025`.
-The CTR/C comprises of seven sectors - Kelburn, West, Sinclar, South East, East, Somes and Instrument Sectors.
+The CTR/C comprises of seven sectors - Kelburn, West, Sinclar, Turakirae, East, Somes and Instrument Sectors.

 <figure markdown>
   ![Wellington Control Zone](./assets/nzwn-airspace.png)